 To make matters worse, a house or apartment left empty while its owners are traveling is a tempting target for criminals.
 We don't want to scare you -- or leave you fearing for your treasured belongings while basking on a Caribbean beach.
 But it's imperative that every traveler take certain key steps to keep his or her home safe and sound while seeing the world.
-Basic preventative measures (which take only minutes to complete) can work wonders to help you avoid power surges, broken pipes, home invasions and more.
+Basic preventative measures (which take only minutes to complete) can work wonders to help you keep your home safe from power surges, broken pipes, home invasions and more while you're away.

 1. Ask a Friend to Help